gisce/powerp-docs/README.md

 #### Translate docs:

-For more detailed info, [check the wiki].
+For more detailed info, [check the wiki](https://github.com/gisce/powerp-docs/wiki/Translate!----build-your-docs-on-any-language).

 Set all file titles in the mkdocs.yml files.
 For each language, there should be a translation.